Shanghai Surprise: Critical reception

 The Philadelphia Daily News faulted the casting as well as the script: "The ever-important spirit is missing as Mr. and Mrs. Penn wrestle with old gags that are beyond their ken.
 It's not entirely their fault though: They've been given no characters to play.
 Much of Shanghai Surprise might have worked if they at least were permitted to play themselves — a punk rocker and punk actor at large in an alien movie world."
 The Chicago Sun-Times, awarding the movie half a star, complained of its "warped attitudes toward women," adding, "It's hard to know for whom this wretch of a film was made.
 Idiotic dialogue should turn off the adults, teens will be disappointed by their rock heroine and kids shouldn't even be watching."
 Film professor Michal Conford, of Ryerson University, reviewed the film for the San Jose Mercury News with another half-star rating, saying sardonically, "Shanghai Surprise stars Madonna and Sean Penn together for the first time and has songs by George Harrison.
 That is the most positive sentence that can be written about the film, now playing locally.
 MGM must have suspected – the company tried to open the film in places like Iowa to avoid getting slaughtered.
 Nice try...
 The film is supposed to be a shaggy dog adventure...
 Shaggy, no. Dog, yes."

-Shanghai Surprise currently holds a 20% rating on Rotten Tomatoes based on 10 reviews.